bait509-ubc/BAIT509/intro.md

 ## Class Meetings

 Details about class meetings will appear here as they become available.
-[Optional additional material](additional_resources.pdf) is also available for each lecture.

 |  #    | Topic | Link |
 | :---: | :---: | :---: |